 Sesula Mineral and Gem Museum and Rock Shop - Remember the childhood thrill of finding a beautiful or unusual stone at the beach or just off a forest path?
-At the Sesula Mineral and Gem Museum and Rock Shop in Radisson, relive that fascination and discover a trove of gems and minerals.
+At the Sesula Mineral and Gem Museum and Rock Shop in Radisson, relive that fascination and discover a wonderland of gems and minerals.
 Check out polished spheres of amethyst and pink quartz, or marvel at the rainbow surfaces and bizarre shapes of bismuth crystals.
-Launched in 2016 by Judah Tyreman, 12, and his sister Avi, 7, the museum is a treat for rock lovers or anyone who enjoys spending time discovering something unusual and new.
+Launched in 2016 by Judah Tyreman, 13, and his sister Avi, 8, the museum is a treat for rock lovers or anyone who enjoys spending time discovering something unusual and new.

 Ancient Echoes Petroglyphs - The Ancient Echoes Interpretive Centre, located near Herschel, is a treasure trove of paleontology, ecology and pre-contact Indigenous civilization.
-At Coal Ravine, you can explore an area that includes a buffalo rubbing stone, buffalo jump, buffalo processing area, and various stone circles.
-Three petroglyphs with ceremonial markings, available by guided tour only, are believed to have had religious significance and provide a window into ancient Indigenous culture.
+Guided tours take you to Coal Ravine, where you will find a buffalo rubbing stone, buffalo jump, buffalo processing area, and various stone circles.
+Three petroglyphs with ceremonial markings are believed to have had religious significance and provide a window into Indigenous culture.

 Prairie Performances - Take in dinner and a show in Rosthern at the Station Arts Centre and Tearoom, a renovated Canadian National Railway station converted into an art gallery, seminar space, tearoom and performing arts theatre.
 Typically staging performances with a rural theme, its annual summer theatre plays to sold-out audiences on a regular basis.
-In Meacham, Dancing Sky Theatre offers professional theatre and dining in a village of 80 people.
+In Meacham, Dancing Sky Theatre offers professional theatre and dining in a village of 99 people.

 The Macklin Bunnock - If you don't know what a bunnock is, take a trip to Macklin and check out the giant bunnock sculpture that doubles as a tourist information centre.
 Confused?
 A bunnock is the ankle bone of a horse.
-If you're still confused, the town's residents will be happy to tell you about the game of bunnock and the Macklin World Bunnock Championship Challenge, which is held every year and regularly draws more than 1,000 competitors of all ages.
+If you're still confused, the town's residents will be happy to tell you about the game of bunnock and the Macklin World Bunnock Championship Tournament, which is held every year and regularly draws more than 1,000 competitors of all ages.

 Your road trip isn't over yet.
 Have you seen an onion dome church near Yorkton or the statue of Lesia in Canora?
 Or the World's Second Largest Honey Bee in Tisdale?
 How about the GM truck perched up in the sky in Cudworth?
-Or the Great Wall of Saskatchewan near Smile?
+Or the Great Wall of Saskatchewan near Smiley?
 Take a look around and you'll love what you discover when you get off of the beaten path.